This page highlights some of the characteristics of SQLite that are unusual and which make SQLite different from many other SQL database engines.

 An SQLite database is a single ordinary disk file that can be located anywhere in the directory hierarchy.
 If SQLite can read the disk file then it can read anything in the database.
 If the disk file and its directory are writable, then SQLite can change anything in the database.
 Database files can easily be copied onto a USB memory stick or emailed for sharing.

 Other SQL database engines tend to store data as a large collection of files.
 Often these files are in a standard location that only the database engine itself can access.
 This makes the data more secure, but also makes it harder to access.
-Some SQL database engines provide the option of writing directly to disk and bypassing the filesystem all together.
+Some SQL database engines provide the option of writing directly to disk and bypassing the filesystem altogether.
 This provides added performance, but at the cost of considerable setup and maintenance complexity.

 Stable Cross-Platform Database File